dev-jdb/dummy-lib/README.md

 ## Contributing

-Pull Requests are welcome for this project, but please explain what you're trying to accomplish in the Request.
+Pull Requests are welcome for this project, but please explain what you're trying to accomplish in the Pull Request.

 ## Tests